ProJSLib/jsbits/README.md

 # JSBits (WIP)

+Public library of professional high quality functions for JavaScript and TypeScript.

 [![License][license-badge]][license-url]
 [![Travis Test][travis-badge]][travis-url]
 [![Codebeat][codebeat-badge]][codebeat-url]
 [![Coverage][codecov-badge]][codecov-url]

-Public library of professional high quality functions for TypeScript and JavaScript.

-Each function that I (you) add to this library, must be generic, robust and high performance, 100% tested, and comply with strict requirements of quality.
+The functions of JSBits are written in TypeScript 3 and meet stringent quality requirements.

+They were designed to be efficient and robust, work in _strict mode_ and are tested with 100% coverage.

+Most of the functions are pure, isomorphic, and do not have external dependencies, except for a few that, due to their purpose, only run on node.js and use its native library.

 ## Installation

 This is a... mini-monorepo?... whatever.

 This is a centralized repository that standardizes the development and testing of JSBits.
-To use, each function must be installed from its own npm package (scope @jsbits), so that you get exactly what you need, without garbage or longer download times.
+To use, each function must be installed from its own npm package or directly in the browser, so you get exactly what you need, without garbage or longer download times.

+The section [Distribution formats](#distribution-formats) details the support for several bundlers and the README of each function contains its requirements and download options.

-_**NOTE:** This work is in its infancy, I will be adding more functions and better support for browsers over the time._
+_**NOTE:** This work is in its infancy, I will be adding more functions as my time allows._

 ## Functions